Events

 Past Events

+EVENT CANCELED DUE TO SCHEDULING ISSUES.
+REFUNDS AVAILABLE FOR THOSE WHO HAVE REGISTERED.
 How does racism show up in our workplaces and in our unions?
 What are some strategies to confront it and build solidarity for a stronger, multiracial labor movement?
-And what can you say to union siblings who aren’t convinced racial justice has anything to do with union politics?
-This workshop addresses how class and race are inextricably linked, tracing back the origins of “race” as an invention of the ruling class to divide workers.
-We'll talk about how to move to strategies of unity.
-This workshop has three parts.
-We ask that you attend all of them. »
+And what can you say to union siblings who aren’t convinced racial justice has anything to do with union politics? »

 Cartoon by Mary Matthews, drawingdailyusa.com If you’re a union member, unfortunately the chances are good that you’ve had your heart broken at least once by one of your own leaders.
 Whether you tried to get involved and there was nowhere to go, or the members got sold out, or leaders want to keep the union as their exclusive club, it can feel pretty harsh.
 In this workshop, we’ll talk about how to organize with your fellow union members to recommit to your union, and to change the culture into one where leaders respect and serve the members. »